NickGrunert/master-thesis/modules/02_algorithm.typ

     Lastly, @section:ablation of this chapter will then return to said parameter and perform an ablation study on the actual effect of these, intended for the purpose of achieving a better understanding and filtering out those parameters with minor effect so that they will not be considered in further calculations on unseen data.

     == Algorithmic Identification of Roof Structures <section:algorithm>
-    In the following sections, the nDSM data will be utilised to calculate derivatives, process the data, and consequently detect edges inside the image.
+    In the following sections, the #abr("nDSM") data will be utilised to calculate derivatives, process the data, and consequently detect edges inside the image.
     The derivatives are generally distinguished between x and y directions.
-    The utilization of combined values, expressed as magnitudes, is not a viable approach.
+    The utilisation of combined values, expressed as magnitudes, is not a viable approach.
     In the context of mathematics, the operation of multiplying "x" by "-y" is equivalent to the inverse operation of multiplying "-x" by "y."
     However, in practical applications, it is essential to differentiate between these two cases.
     This predicament stems from the problem of opposing roofs having mirrored signs, which is most problematic on axis-aligned houses, where the resulting magnitude of opposing roofs can be identical.
     Consequently, the algorithm may interpret these surfaces as identical, despite substantial disparities in their individual x and y values.

-    - Initially, derivatives are constructed using appropriate algorithms to generate data that is more conducive to analysis than the raw nDSM data.
+    - Initially, derivatives are constructed using appropriate algorithms to generate data that is more conducive to analysis than the raw #abr("nDSM") data.
       In this case, the derivatives will be separated into two distinct components: x and y directions.
       Each of these components will be managed independently.
     - Subsequently, the algorithm implements a series of transformations, including logarithmic scaling, clipping, and Gaussian blurring.